 According to the U.S. Department of Energy, all fuels—including hydrogen—pose some degree of danger.
 While hydrogen’s non-toxic nature and ability to dissipate quickly when released are just a few of the reasons hydrogen may be safer to handle than other fuels, there’s still a need for safe use.

-Specifically, hydrogen has a wide range of flammable concentrations in air and lower ignition energy than gasoline or natural gas, which means it can ignite more easily.
+Specifically, hydrogen has a wide range of flammable concentrations in the air and lower ignition energy than gasoline or natural gas, which means it can ignite more easily.
 Consequently, adequate ventilation and leak detection are important elements in the design of safe hydrogen systems.
 Because hydrogen burns with a nearly invisible flame, special flame detectors are required.1

 Consistent monitoring, therefore, is imperative for hydrogen producers, distributors, and users.
-The question is, how?
+The question is, how

 Although the need for monitoring and detecting hydrogen leaks is a relatively new challenge, here’s the good news …